 Previously, we looked at how swap space, particularly swapping, can severely slow down Linux performance.
 We then tweaked Linux kernel parameters to make better use of server memory and to avoid heavy swapping.
 That article created some debate and good arguments for and against swap space.
-For example, if you have more than enough memory available, wouldn’t it better to remove or disable swap completely?
-Is swap needed on VMs or containers with other set limits? etc. You can read the previous article if you have not already: Linux Performance: Why You Should Almost Always Add Swap Space.
+For example, if you have more than enough memory available, wouldn’t it be better to remove or disable swap altogether?
+Is swap needed on VMs or containers with other set limits?
+If you have not already, you can read the previous Part 1 of this article: Linux Performance: Why You Should Almost Always Add Swap Space.

 Today, I wanted to take a quick look at ZRAM.
 Why?
-Well, because it was something I failed to discuss in the previous article and also I was recently reminded of just how useful ZRAM can be when configured correctly on low-memory systems or in those few scenarios where you intentionally remove swap.
+Well, because it was something I failed to discuss in the previous article, I was recently reminded of just how valuable ZRAM can be when configured correctly on low-memory systems or in those few scenarios where you intentionally remove swap.

 What is ZRAM?

-ZRAM creates a block device in RAM where pages that would otherwise be written to swap (disk/ssd) are instead first compressed, then stored.
-This allows for much faster I/O of swap and also the data compression provides a great amount of memory savings.
-A downside of ZRAM is that it does use some CPU for compression but this is usually negated by the gains achieved from avoiding disk swap and also by the overall memory savings of compression.
+ZRAM creates a block device in RAM where pages that would otherwise be written to swap (disk/SSD) are instead first compressed, then stored.
+This allows for a much faster I/O of swap, and also, the data compression provides a significant amount of memory savings.
+A downside of ZRAM is that it uses some CPU for compression, but this is usually negated by the gains achieved from avoiding disk swap and the overall memory savings of compression.
 So keep those things in mind per your usage.

 Why do I need SWAP anyway?

-Swap can actually be useful on Linux systems, even if there is still available RAM.
-This is because the Linux Kernel will move memory pages which are hardly ever used into swap space to ensure that even more space is made available in-memory for more frequently used memory pages.
-Please note, in recent kernels the swapping algorithm is overhauled to consider active and inactive memory for both file-backed and anonymous (non-file-backed) memory.
+Swap can be helpful on Linux systems, even if there is still available RAM.
+This is because the Linux Kernel will move memory pages that are hardly ever used into swap space to ensure that even more space is made available in memory for more frequently used memory pages.
+Please note, in recent kernels, the swapping algorithm is overhauled to consider active and inactive memory for both file-backed and anonymous (non-file-backed) memory.

-Swap only really becomes a performance problem when the Kernel is pressured to continuously move memory pages in and out of memory and swap.
-Disk/ssd i/o = much slower.
+Swap only becomes a performance problem when the kernel is pressured to continuously move memory pages in and out of memory and swap.
+Disk/SSD i/o = much slower.
 Read more about swap and the OOM killer.

 Ok, so I’ve enabled SWAP, now what?